HanjSong/email-service/README.md

 mvn -U clean install
 ```
 ### 3. Run complete Springboot app
-   * Default port is set to 8080
+   * Default port is set to 8080 (make sure `webpack-dev-server` is not running or change ports to avoid conflict)
 ```
 mvn --projects backend spring-boot:run
 ```